-Long-Term Debt - At the end of the current fiscal year, the City of Belle Isle had total debt outstanding of \$10,294,836.
-This debt includes leases on the acquisition of equipment, bonds payable to the Florida Municipal Loan Council, a charter school note payable, and Charter School Lease Revenue Bonds, which are nonrecourse.
+Long-Term Debt - At the end of the current fiscal year, the City of Belle Isle had total debt outstanding of \$9,935,667.
+This debt includes leases on the acquisition of equipment, bonds payable to the Florida Municipal Loan Council, and Charter School Lease Revenue Bonds, which are nonrecourse.
 Additional information on long-term debt can be found in Note 10 of this report.